9t0wl/9t0wl/index.md

 Lessons Learned

 Jerry provided a valuable introduction to the world of Apache Tomcat security.
 I learned how to identify and exploit vulnerabilities in this widely used web server, and I gained a deeper appreciation for the importance of staying informed about the latest security threats.

+#   Greenhorn: My Initiation into the World of Linux Privilege Escalation

+Introduction

+As I continued my journey through Hack The Box, I encountered the Greenhorn machine.
+Aptly named, this "Easy" rated machine served as my initiation into the fascinating world of Linux privilege escalation.

+Enumeration and Foothold

+The initial phase involved the usual reconnaissance.
+With Nmap as my trusty companion, I mapped out the machine's open ports and services.
+I also meticulously analyzed the web server, looking for any clues or potential vulnerabilities.
+This careful probing, aided by tools like Dirb or Nikto, led me to a weakness in the server configuration, allowing me to gain an initial foothold on the system.

+Privilege Escalation: The Real Challenge

+Gaining initial access was merely the first step.
+The real challenge lay in escalating my privileges to root.
+This involved carefully examining the system for any misconfigurations, vulnerable services, or exploitable SUID binaries.
+I utilized LinEnum to enumerate potential privilege escalation vectors.
+Greenhorn truly put my Linux knowledge to the test, forcing me to dig deep into file permissions, system configurations, and potential privilege escalation paths.

+After some persistence and careful analysis, I discovered a subtle misconfiguration that allowed me to elevate my privileges and seize control of the system.
+This breakthrough highlighted the importance of attention to detail and understanding the nuances of the Linux operating system.

+Lessons Learned

+Greenhorn, while relatively straightforward, provided an invaluable learning experience.
+I gained a deeper understanding of Linux privilege escalation techniques and the importance of thorough system enumeration.
+This machine also reinforced the value of persistence and the satisfaction of overcoming challenges.
+It solidified my understanding of essential tools like Nmap, and introduced me to powerful enumeration tools like LinEnum.

 ## Header 2